Skip to Content

 Image: Average maximum temperature for the week 5-11 Oct 2024 (BoM)

-For Darwin, it hasn't been so unusual, a week with maximums averaging as high as 35.1 degrees.
+It hasn't been so unusual for Darwin, a week with maximums averaging as high as 35.1 degrees.
 Last month was hotter for longer, giving residents some handy experience.

 Looking ahead, a cooler change will take place but only gradually during the next several days.
-It will be helped along by winds turning from easterly to more humid northwesterly and cooling showers and thunderstorms, a typical trend for the end of the dry season, better known as the 'build-up'.
+It will come about by winds turning from easterly to more humid northwesterly, mainly affecting the area northwest from about Katherine.
+The moist wind change will help produce cooling showers and thunderstorms, a typical trend for the end of the dry season, better known as the 'build-up'.

 Note to media: You are welcome to republish text from the above news article as direct quotes from Weatherzone.
 When doing so, please reference www.weatherzone.com.au in the credit.